2024 Best Other Engineering Schools in Massachusetts

 When it comes to popularity, other engineering sits in the middle of the road, ranking #177 out of 395 majors in the country.
 So, it might take a little more work to find colleges and universities that offer the degree program.

 For its 2024 ranking, College Factual looked at 3 schools in Massachusetts to determine which ones were the best for other engineering students pursuing a degree.
-Combined, these schools handed out 430 degrees in other engineering to qualified students.
+When you put them all together, these colleges and universities awarded 520 degrees in other engineering during the 2021-2022 academic year.

 Your choice of other engineering school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for other engineering schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.